stolostron/rhacm-docs/_pages/arch_builds.md

 ```
 https://gitlab.cee.redhat.com/red-hat-enterprise-openshift-documentation/advanced-cluster-management/-/blob/master/acm_sync_asciidoc.sh
 ```
 3. Change to your chosen directory.
-For exmaple, the following commands switched to the Documents folder:
+For example, the following command switches to the Documents folder:
 ```
 cd Downloads
 ```